rjrajivjha/rjrajivjha.github.io/_posts/hackathons/2018-04-15-The-Hackathon-Journey-Started.md

 now a junior is going to lead them.
 Moreover my batchmate thought I was acting smart.
 But somebody has said true bravery is doing what is right, even if it is not popular.
 Therefore, one good thing that happened was 10-12 seniors came forward to teach in club.
-These seniors were friends of Navdeep Sandhu bhaiya (co-founder).
+These seniors were friends of Navdeep Sandhu (co-founder).
 And this made 2014 go well for us.
 After that, came 2nd year of my college life.
 It brought challenges to me.
 Those seniors who had joined hands with me parted their ways for their further studies.
-And Navdeep bhaiya also received a call from cricket team.
+And Navdeep also received a call from cricket team.
 Now I was alone.
 Every great story in the world happened when someone decided not to give up and kept going no matter what.
 And so, I started a coding sprint in the starting of August that year.
 I started to guide students.
 They learned whilst working.
 But